2025 Ole Miss Rebels football team

-The 2025 Ole Miss Rebels football team represents the University of Mississippi (Ole Miss) in the Southeastern Conference (SEC) during the 2025 NCAA Division I FBS football season.
-The Rebels are led by sixth-year head coach Lane Kiffin and play home games at Vaught–Hemingway Stadium located in Oxford, Mississippi.
+The 2025 Ole Miss Rebels football team represented the University of Mississippi (Ole Miss) in the Southeastern Conference (SEC) during the 2025 NCAA Division I FBS football season.
+The Rebels were led by head coach Lane Kiffin in the regular season and coach Pete Golding in the postseason and played home games at Vaught–Hemingway Stadium located in Oxford, Mississippi.